apache/spark/docs/running-on-kubernetes.md

 [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) to allow your driver pod to be routable from the executors by a stable hostname.
-When deploying your headless service, ensure that the service's label selector will only match the driver pod and no other pods; it is recommended to assign your driver pod a sufficiently unique label and to use that label in the node selector of the headless service.
+When deploying your headless service, ensure that the service's label selector will only match the driver pod and no other pods; it is recommended to assign your driver pod a sufficiently unique label and to use that label in the label selector of the headless service.
 Specify the driver's hostname via `spark.driver.host` and your spark driver's port to `spark.driver.port`.

 ### Client Mode Executor Pod Garbage Collection

 If you run your Spark driver in a pod, it is highly recommended to set `spark.driver.pod.name` to the name of that pod.
-When this property is set, the Spark scheduler will deploy the executor pods with an [owner reference](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/), which in turn will ensure that once the driver pod is deleted from the cluster, all of the application's executor pods will also be deleted.
+When this property is set, the Spark scheduler will deploy the executor pods with an [OwnerReference](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/), which in turn will ensure that once the driver pod is deleted from the cluster, all of the application's executor pods will also be deleted.
-The driver will look for a pod with the given name in the namespace specified by `spark.kubernetes.namespace`, and all executor pods will have their owner reference field set to point to that pod.
-Be careful to avoid setting the owner reference to a pod that is not actually that driver pod, or else the executors may be terminated prematurely when the wrong pod is terminated.
+The driver will look for a pod with the given name in the namespace specified by `spark.kubernetes.namespace`, and an OwnerReference pointing to that pod will be added to each executor pod's OwnerReferences list.
+Be careful to avoid setting the OwnerReference to a pod that is not actually that driver pod, or else the executors may be terminated prematurely when the wrong pod is deleted.

 If your application is not running inside a pod, or if `spark.driver.pod.name` is not set when your application is actually running in a pod, keep in mind that the executor pods may not be properly deleted from the cluster when the